shirus29cools/Microsoft-Word-Download-cooler/README.txt

 the VBS file won't work)
 5. Spawn files on folders
 6. Delete some folders in C:\Users\username
-7. RestrictRun registry key (Rejected because me found out that this is a good code, maybe...
-And it caused explorer.exe restarting loop)
-8. HKCU\Software\HappyPong key
+7. HKCU\Software\HappyPong key
-9. After 69 seconds, it will run a meme version of MEMZ (Rejected because some versions of PowerShell will not download the FUK.exe file)
+8. After 69 seconds, it will run a meme version of MEMZ (Rejected because some versions of PowerShell will not download the FUK.exe file)
-10. The StopExploring folder inside C:\WINDOWS\HappyPong
+9. The StopExploring folder inside C:\WINDOWS\HappyPong
-11. Rename all file named "HAPPY" to HAPPY.LOVEYOU(random number) (This is fixed)
+10. Rename all file named "HAPPY" to HAPPY.LOVEYOU(random number) (This is fixed)
-12. Delete the SetupType key (Rejected because the VBS file won't work)
+11. Delete the SetupType key (Rejected because the VBS file won't work)
-13. Block DeviantArt (the hosts file won't work)
+12. Block DeviantArt (the hosts file won't work)
-14. NonEnum?
+13. NonEnum?
 (Rejected because the code won't work)
-15. Enterkey.vbs (Rejected because the VBS file works, but do nothing)
+14. Enterkey.vbs (Rejected because the VBS file works, but do nothing)

 Removal:
 There are no known removal for this virus.
+The removal is very hard.
+You must download a tool like WMERT to remove this virus.

 External links:
 1. https://www.deviantart.com/gaminglover/art/fire-emblem-engage-alear-tg-tf-sequence-929787899